apache/datafusion/docs/source/user-guide/cli.md

 - session_token
 - region

-It is also simplify sql statements by environment variables.
+It is also possible to simplify sql statements by environment variables.

 ```bash
 $ export AWS_DEFAULT_REGION=us-east-2